JeanCarletta/HeatHack-Tech-Guide/_sources/access-monitor.md

 # Accessing the monitor

 You must follow these instructions to access the screens that will let you set up the monitor.
-The internet address printed on the monitor is **not** part of the set up procedure.
+The internet address printed on the monitor is for seeing if it works, **not** part of the set up procedure.

 ```{admonition} Tip
 :class: Tip